btorreskunai/Kunai-handbook/2. Policies & Procedures/K. Promotions, Transfers & Business Opportunities.md

 ## Business Opportunities

 Business opportunities could arise and the ones discovered through your work here belong first to Kunai, except as otherwise agreed to by Kunai.
-Please discuss them with your Manager or Human Resources at HR@ku.nai.
+Avoid accepting employment, advisory positions, or board seats with Kunai competitors, clients or business partners when your judgment could be, or could appear to be, influenced in a way that could harm Kunai.
+Additionally, because board seats come with fiduciary obligations that can make them particularly tricky from a conflict of interest perspective, you should notify your manager or Human Resources at HR@kun.ai before accepting a board seat with any outside company or any other of the aforementioned opportunities.